-If you have to schedule your life around your period, then your bleeding is too heavy or painful!
+If you have to schedule your life around your period, then your bleeding is too heavy or painful.
+Treatments are available so you can return to your active lifestyle.

 The most common reasons for heavy periods are: